bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 which I'm very proud of.
 The first one, of course, being Bitcoin Explained.
 Needless to say.
-So the BIP is BIP352, 352, and this was finalized a couple of weeks ago?
+The BIP is BIP352, and this was finalized a couple of weeks ago?

 Speaker 3: 00:05:16